Definition of substitute goods – Substitute goods are two alternative goods that could be used for the same purpose.

 - If two goods are close substitutes, there will be a high cross elasticity of demand.

-- Example, if price of Sainsburys flour increases 10%, demand for Hovis flour may increase 20%.
+- Example, if the price of Sainsbury’s flour increases 10%, demand for Hovis flour may increase 20%.
+To consumers there is little difference between the two goods.
 Therefore, the cross elasticity of demand is +2.0

 - If goods are weak substitutes, there will be a low cross elasticity of demand.

-- Example, if price of Daily Mail increases 10%, demand for the Financial Times may only increase 1%.
-Therefore, the cross elasticity of demand is 0.1
+- Example, if the price of The Daily Mail increases 10%, the demand for the Financial Times may only increase 1%.
+Therefore, the cross elasticity of demand is 0.1.
+These two newspapers are weak substitutes.

-- If price of margarine increases 10%, demand for butter may rise 2%.
+- If the price of margarine increases 10%, demand for butter may rise 2%.